varabyte/kobweb/README.md

 * There are still a handful of widgets planned to be added.
 * A lot of detailed documentation is planned to go into the Kobweb site (linked just above) but it isn't done yet.

-I think there's enough there now to let you do almost anything you'd want to do, as either Kobweb supports it or you can escape hatch to underlying Compose HTML / Kotlin/JS approaches, but there might be some areas where it's still a bit DIY.
+I think there's enough here now to let you do almost anything you'd want to do, as either Kobweb supports it or you can escape hatch to underlying Compose HTML / Kotlin/JS approaches, but there might be some areas where it's still a bit DIY.
 It would be great to get real-world experience to hear what issues users are actually running into.

+In general, please understand that we are still pre-1.0, and as such, there is an expectation that you'll be a little more tolerant to occasional API migrations, unlike if you were using a more stable library.

+We strive hard to ensure that any code we deprecate is kept around for *at least* 6 months, but after that, we are likely to remove it.
+This allows our very lean team to stay nimble as we focus on getting to a 1.0 release.

 So, should you use Kobweb at this point?
 If you are...